Top Puerto Rican Festivals: Culture, Music, and Culinary Delights

 Puerto Rican Festival Attractions

-Puerto Rican festivals are a sensory overload of , music, and mouth-watering food that will leave you buzzing with excitement.
+Puerto Rican festivals are a sensory overload of culture, music, and mouth-watering food that will leave you buzzing with excitement.
 Here are some festival highlights you can’t miss on the island.

 The San Sebastián Street Festival in Old San Juan is Puerto Rico’s biggest bash, happening every third week of January.
 This wild party unofficially wraps up the holiday season and is a must for anyone wanting to soak up the island’s vibe.
 The festival features: